robker92/mysellum-frontend/README.md

 - Payment via Paypal
 - Indication of stock levels and automatic update in the ordering process
 - Save favorites
-- Authentication and authorization is self-implemented including registration (pw hashed and salted), confirmation email, login, forgotten password
+- Authentication and authorization is self-implemented including registration (pw hashed and salted), confirmation email, login, password reset

 ## Frontend